Rottschaferanders/moonsock/README.md

 ```

 ## Basic Send Message
-Note: The below examples need to be ran in a tokio runtime.
+The below examples need to be ran in a tokio runtime.
 ```rust
 let id = 4242;
 connection.send(MoonMSG::gcode(